JoshGlazebrook/socks/README.md

         [005a] [PORT:2} [IP:4]
 ```

-This piece of data is technically part of the Socks BIND specifications, but because of my design decisions that were made in an effort to keep this library simple to use, you will need to make sure to ignore and/or deal with this initial packet that is received when a connection is made to the newly opened port.
+This piece of data is technically part of the SOCKS BIND specifications, but because of my design decisions that were made in an effort to keep this library simple to use, you will need to make sure to ignore and/or deal with this initial packet that is received when a connection is made to the newly opened port.

 ### Associate Example: